MrPierre1/vue-dictionary/README.md

 # Todo
 1. Clean up the directories
-2. Make it easier run these tests, add an npm script
+2. Make it easier to run these tests, add an npm script